DePaul University Athletics

 Jamison most recently spent the past five years as a PGA Tour caddie for Akshay Bhatia, Quade Cummins, Isaiah Salinda, Justin Suh and Brandon Wu.
 In 2024, Jamison and Bhatia teamed up to win the Valero Texas Open.
 Jamison also has caddie experience at events including the US Open, PGA Championship and the Master’s.
 Jamison helped guide Suh to the 2023 Korn Ferry Tour Championship where Suh won Player of the Year.

-Prior to FAU, Jamison spent two seasons at Stanford University, helping the Cardinal reach back-to-back NCAA Men’s Golf Championship Finals.
+Prior to FAU, Jamison spent two seasons at Stanford University as an assistant coach, helping the Cardinal reach back-to-back NCAA Men’s Golf Championship Finals.
 He helped lead the recruiting efforts for Stanford’s top-ranked 2020 signing class and was a nominee for the Jan Strickland Assistant Coach of the Year Award.
 While at Stanford, he coached two All-Americans, including the No. 1-ranked amateur in the world and Ben Hogan Award winner, Maverick McNealy.

 He began his coaching career as an assistant at Nova Southeastern before returning to DePaul for two seasons as an assistant coach, helping the Blue Demons achieve their highest BIG EAST Conference finish at the time in 2012.